The surprising fact, C, is observed;

 Hence, there is reason to suspect that A is true.
 (CP 5.189)

-For now I’m just focused on the bare essentials of Peirce’s semiotics, specifically, the minimally adequate definition of a sign relation as it figures into Peirce’s definition of logic along with the necessary concepts of triple correspondence and triadic determination on which all the rest depends.
+For now I’m just focused on the bare essentials of Peirce’s semiotics, specifically, the minimal adequate definition of a sign relation as it figures into Peirce’s definition of logic along with the necessary concepts of triple correspondence and triadic determination on which all the rest depends.

-The essential definitions of logic and sign relations can be found on the following page:
+The essential definitions of logic and sign relations can be found on the following page.

 It would take a while to get from there to his full theory of inquiry, involving the interplay of abductive, deductive, and inductive styles of inference, but first things first, as they say.